AstroMined/debtonator/docs/progress.md

      * Error message pattern changes
    - Updated ADR-013 implementation checklist to reflect progress:
      * Documentation progress updated to 100% (from 50%)
-     * Overall implementation progress improved to 93% (from 91%)
+     * Overall implementation progress improved to 98% (from 93%)

-2. **Implemented Service Tests for Bill Splits Decimal Precision** ✓
+2. **Improved Bill Splits Testing with Integration-Only Approach** ✓
-   - Created new unit tests for BillSplitService focusing on decimal precision:
+   - Removed unit tests for BillSplitService and implemented proper integration tests instead:
-     * Implemented tests for equal distribution with largest remainder method
-     * Added special test cases for the "$100 split three ways" scenario
-     * Added tests for common bill amount distributions
-     * Tested precision handling in various distribution scenarios
+     * Deleted mock-based tests in favor of real database interactions
+     * Enhanced integration test file with comprehensive decimal precision tests
+     * Followed the architectural principle that services interact with multiple layers and should be tested as integration tests
-   - Key test scenarios include:
+   - Added key test scenarios to integration tests:
      * Classic $100 split three ways = $33.34 + $33.33 + $33.33
      * Verification that splits always sum exactly to the original total
      * Validation that all monetary values maintain 2 decimal precision
      * Testing of large bill amount distributions
      * Common bill split scenarios with challenging divisions
-   - Created unit test directory structure and service test file:
+   - Enhanced existing integration test file:
-     * Created `tests/unit/services` directory
-     * Implemented `test_bill_splits.py` with comprehensive test cases
+     * Added 4 comprehensive decimal precision test cases to `tests/integration/services/test_bill_splits_services.py`
+     * Used DecimalPrecision utility to verify algorithm correctness
-     * Added mock-based tests to isolate decimal precision testing
+     * Added tests for various distribution scenarios with precise decimal handling
    - Updated ADR-013 implementation checklist to reflect progress:
-     * Service test progress updated to 33% (from 0%)
+     * Service test progress updated to 100% (from 33%)
-     * Overall implementation progress improved to 93% (from 91%)
+     * Overall implementation progress improved to 98% (from 93%)
+     * Updated implementation methodology to follow our architectural guidelines
 # Progress: Debtonator

 ## Current Priority: Completing Decimal Precision Handling with Pydantic V2 Compatibility